OctopusDeploy/blog/blog/2023-04/beginners-guide-containers/index.md

 - The benefits and differences between containers and VMs
 - What Docker and Kubernetes bring to container management

+Octopus can help simplify container deployments for DevOps teams.
+[Read more about how Octopus can help you deploy and manage containers](link-to-website-page). <- placeholder link!

 For more on containers:

-- Read [how Octopus can help you deploy and manage containers](link-to-website-page) --- THIS WILL LINK TO THE CONTAINERS WEBSITE PAGE
 - See everything you need to [get started with containers](https://octopus.com/blog/get-started-containers)
 - Follow our guide for [building and deploying a Java app with Docker, Google, Azure, and Octopus](https://octopus.com/blog/deploying-java-app-docker-google-azure)